mapzen/documentation/docs/overview/index.md

 Mapzen developer account authentication is through [GitHub](https://github.com), which is a website that enables people to collaborate on a project.
 You need to have a GitHub account to create a Mapzen developer account, as there is currently no other form of authentication.

-When signed in to your Mapzen developer account, you see a dashboard where you can create an API key, which is a code that uniquely identifies your developer account without providing a password.
+When signed in to your Mapzen developer account, you see a dashboard where you can create an API key, which is a code that uniquely links API usage inside your application with your account without needing a password.

 1. If you do not have a GitHub account, create one at https://github.com/join.
 It can be any kind, including personal.
 2. Go to https://mapzen.com/developers.
 This is where you can create, delete, and manage your API keys.